-- Extending the time period during which the Program Administrator-provided income verification is valid from 6 to 12 months (Section 8.5.3). - Eliminating the requirement to present and sign the disclosure form seven days prior to consummation of the contract along with extending the cancellation period to simplify the participant engagement process. - Reaffirming the Agency's commitment to work more closely with third-party energy efficiency program administrators or community action agencies to facilitate connecting their participants to Illinois Solar for All Approved Vendors and providing initial site suitability screening where applicable (Section 8.8.3). - Removing the minimum batch requirement (Section 8.10.1) and making the ILSFA and Illinois Shines portals simpler and more uniform with each other. - Redesigning the disclosure forms for ILSFA to shorten and simplify the documents.
+- Extending the time period during which the Program Administrator provided income verification is valid from 6 to 12 months (Section 8.5.3). - Eliminating the requirement to present and sign the disclosure form seven days prior to consummation of the contract along with extending the cancellation period to simplify the participant engagement process. - Reaffirming the Agency's commitment to work more closely with third-party energy efficiency program administrators or community action agencies to facilitate connecting their participants to Illinois Solar for All Approved Vendors and providing initial site suitability screening where applicable (Section 8.8.3).